Afaq136/MazeSolver/README.md

 # Maze with Robot

 ## Overview
-The Maze with Robot project is a JavaFX application designed to simulate the navigation of a robot and a car through various mazes.
-This project provides a visual representation of algorithmic navigation and includes interactive elements to engage users.
-The application demonstrates object-oriented programming principles, JavaFX UI design, and basic animation techniques.
+This project is a JavaFX-based application where a virtual robot solves any given maze.
+The application uses image recognition and pathfinding algorithms to guide the robot from a starting point to the maze's exit.

 ## Project Features
 - **Multiple Mazes**: Users can switch between three different maze configurations, each presenting unique challenges.